gurinina/RNA-seq-analysis/lessons/03-DGE_QC_analysis.md

 <img src="img/gene_filtering.png" width="600">

-**DESeq2 will perform this filtering by default; however other DE tools, such as EdgeR will not.**  Filtering is a necessary step, even if you are using limma-voom and/or edgeR's quasi-likelihood methods.
-Be sure to follow pre-filtering steps when using other tools, as outlined in their user guides found on Bioconductor as they generally perform much better.
+**DESeq2 will perform this filtering by default**.
+Filtering is a necessary step as it will increase the power to detect differentially expressed genes.

 ## Mov10 quality assessment and exploratory analysis using DESeq2